drinkbird/drinkbird.github.io/about.md

 ## Background

-I'm Tasos Piotopoulos, a force multiplier for software delivery teams, with a track record of solving complex problems through delivering high-quality solutions, and a passion for helping others grow professionally.
+I'm Tasos Piotopoulos, a force multiplier for software delivery teams, with a track record of solving complex problems through delivering high-quality solutions and a passion for helping others grow professionally.

 While working in the Tech Industry since 2005 and leading engineering teams of many sizes, I have been responsible for both making and saving tens of millions of dollars for my customers and employers, building a portfolio that includes everything from start-ups to the largest enterprises.
 I also hold a Master's degree is in Software Engineering and Ubiquitous Computing from University College Dublin.